← Back to ResourcesBreed Guides

 Senior Dobermans (8+ years) are tragically underrated and disproportionately need rescue placement.

-The cardiac risk reality: a 9-year-old Doberman has approximately 50–60% lifetime cardiac risk + much of it has likely already manifested or will within next 1–3 years.
-So yes, adopting a senior Doberman means likely facing DCM diagnosis within 1–3 years.
+The cardiac risk reality: a 9-year-old Doberman carries the breed's elevated lifetime cardiac risk, and much of it has likely already manifested or will appear within the next 1–3 years.
+Adopting a senior Doberman means realistically planning around a likely DCM diagnosis in that window.

-However — this is the same population that DESPERATELY needs adopters.
-Senior Dobermans surrendered due to medical costs (DCM diagnosis), owner death, divorce, financial hardship, or family lifestyle changes.
+And yet, this is the same population that most desperately needs adopters.
+Senior Dobermans are commonly surrendered due to medical costs (often a DCM diagnosis), owner death, divorce, financial hardship, or family lifestyle changes.

 Considerations:

-• Pet insurance limitations — pre-existing conditions not covered
+• Pet insurance limitations: pre-existing conditions are not covered

 Who should adopt senior Dobermans: emotionally prepared adults, those with prior pet end-of-life experience, retirees with time/budget for medical care, those motivated by rescue work specifically, those wanting calm companion vs energetic companion.